virustotalop/WorldGuardX/INSTALL.md

 ## Documentation

-To learn how to use WorldGuard, check out [the wiki](http://wiki.sk89q.com/wiki/WorldGuard).
+To learn how to use WorldGuardX, check out [the WorldGuard wiki](http://wiki.sk89q.com/wiki/WorldGuard).
+Note WorldGuardX will have some features that vanilla WorldGuard does not.
+A complete wiki will be available in the future.

 ## Frequently Asked Questions